Tonecapone21/about-git/README.md

 </h1>

 <h4>
-Repository
+Repository--a place, building, or receptacle where things are or may be stored.
 </h4>
-<p>a place, building, or receptacle where things are or may be stored.</p>